renovatebot/renovate/docs/usage/config-overview.md

 If a default config is not found in a `renovate-config` repository within the Organization, Renovate will also check for the presence of a `renovate-config.json` file within a `.{{platform}}` repository parallel to the current repository.
 For example if the repository being onboarded is `abc/def` on a GitHub platform then Renovate will look for the existence of an `abc/.github` repository containing a `renovate-config.json` file.

-### Changing Default Behavior
+### Changing default behavior

 Default onboarding behavior for an Organization can be changed either in Global or Inherited config.

-For example, if you set `onboarding=false` then it means Renovate won't onboard repositories and instead will skip them if no Repository config is found.
+For example, if you set `onboarding=false` then Renovate will not onboard repositories, and skip any repositories without a Repository config.
-In other words, users would need to manually push a valid Repository config file in order for Renovate to be activated on the repository.
+In other words, users need to manually push a valid Repository config file to activate Renovate on the repository.

-If you set `onboarding=false` plus also `requireConfig=optional` then it means Renovate will skip onboarding and proceed to run on a repository even if no Repository config is found.
+If you set `onboarding=false` plus `requireConfig=optional` then it means Renovate will skip onboarding and proceed to run on a repository, even if Renovate does not find any Repository config.

 ## Shared Presets

 ### Overview

-The concept of shared configuration concepts are covered in detail in a dedicated [Presets](./key-concepts/presets.md) page so please read that first for details.
+The concept of shared configuration is covered in detail on the [Presets](./key-concepts/presets.md) page, so please read that first.

 ### Use of Presets in Global config